KILTprotocol/docs/docs/sdk/1-workshop/03-attester/02-did.md

 There are currently four different key types that a DID supports:

-- An _authentication keypair_ (for signing) that is used to sign claims and attestations
+- An _authentication keypair_, used to sign claims and presented them when requested
-- A _key-agreement keypair_ (fpr encryption), used to encrypt messages
+- A _key-agreement keypair_, used to encrypt/decrypt messages
-- An _assertion-method keypair_ (for signing), used to write ctypes and attestations on chain
+- An _assertion-method keypair_, used to write CTypes and attestations on chain
-- A _capability-delegation keypair_ (for signing), used to write delegations on the blockchain
+- A _capability-delegation keypair_, used to write delegations on chain

-Keypairs can be replaced over time, even if the key has been compromised.
+Keys can be replaced over time, e.g., if a key is compromised compromised.

 :::

 ## Account vs DID

 A full DID needs to be registered on the blockchain.
-For that an account has to submit the create-did-call.
+For that an account has to submit the DID creation transaction.
 There is always an account that submits the transactions and pays for the fees and the DID that authorized the call.
-Because the DID and the account are not connected, DIDs can't hold any coins.
+Because the DID and the account are not connected, DIDs do not hold any coins.

 ## Create a DID